ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 * One {{site.data.keyword.cloud_notm}} Bare Metal Server with VMware vSphere Enterprise Plus 6.0u2 or 6.5u1
 * Optional VMware components presented in [Technical specifications for VMware vSphere on {{site.data.keyword.cloud_notm}} clusters](vs_vsphereclusteroverview.html#technical-specifications-for-vmware-vsphere-on-ibm-cloud-clusters).

-**Important**: You must manage the ESXi servers, optional VMware components, and additional hardware that are ordered and delivered to your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.slportal}}.
-After creating a new cluster in the {{site.data.keyword.vmwaresolutions_short}} console, you can return to the console to scale the new cluster using the saved configuration.
+**Important:** You must manage the ESXi servers, optional VMware components, and additional hardware that are ordered and delivered to your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.slportal}}.
+After creating a new cluster in the {{site.data.keyword.vmwaresolutions_short}} console, you can return to the console and use the saved information to scale the new cluster.
 For more information, see [Scaling existing vSphere clusters](vs_scalingexistingclusters.html).

 ### Related links